Evaldas-Koncevicius/pdf-data-munging/README.md

 6. Creates/updates a file called file.txt containing extracted data (Reporting period, Report Date, Production figures, Stock on hand figures, Calculated sales for current month (derived from production and stock values))

-Such a script would be valuable for automating the extraction of key metrics from standardized production/inventory reports, saving manual data entry time and reducing errors.
-The output provides a consolidated view of critical business metrics across multiple reports.

-The code demonstrates file handling, text processing, and data science skills.